Leeuwin-Naturaliste National Park: Flora and fauna

 The park contains a large range of geologic features and soil types.
 The landscape and soil diversity supports a range of plant communities.
 These include coastal herblands and grasslands, sedgelands, and heath near the coast.
 Further inland are shrublands, woodlands, and forests, including peppermint tree (Agonis flexuosa) and Banksia shrubland and woodland, and significant stands of tall karri (Eucalyptus diversicolor) and jarrah (Eucalyptus marginata) forest.

 A large variety of bird species inhabit the park including many sea birds, red-eared firetail, white-breasted robin, rock parrot and emu.
 Native mammals that can be found within the park include southern brown bandicoots, western grey kangaroos, western ringtail possums and brush wallabies.

 Conservation

 The national park was created from crown lands along the Leeuwin-Naturaliste Ridge at a time after the main primary industries in the region had been dairying and forestry, and when increased land-use conflict was arising from the spread of wineries, increased population on hobby farms and other agricultural activities.

 Since then many competing land uses have created a complex land management scenario for state and local government authorities trying to mediate quite conflicting issues.
 The national park is located on some of the most vulnerable land in the region.

 2021 Bushfire

-In December 2021, a bushfire was deliberately lit according to police.
-The fire destroyed almost 5,500 hectares.
+On 8 December 2021, a bush fire began near Mammoth Cave within Leeuwin-Naturaliste National Park, said to have been deliberately lit.
+WA premier Mark McGowan urged people to leave the area as soon as possible due to high fuel loads and dangerous conditions.
+The fire burned through more than 3,200 ha (7,900 acres) by the following day.